Printed on November 13, 2018, 12:22 am

 - Pursuant to Section II.A. of the General Personnel Policy (5:01:00:00), where a transfer of funds is necessary for appointments with compensation in excess of funds available, the transfer is subject to confirmation by the Chancellor.

-- Where a transfer of funds between functional areas is necessary, the president or director should submit a letter of recommendation to the Chancellor identifying the amount and source of transfer.
+- Where a transfer of funds between functional areas is necessary, the president should submit a letter of recommendation to the Chancellor identifying the amount and source of transfer.

 - Pursuant to Section II.C. of the General Personnel Policy (5:01:00:00), any new administrative positions and major changes in administrative organization must be approved by the Chancellor.